rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 The twisted Amir raised his hands.
 A horde of Sams and Hannahs appeared from the shadows, running straight at the golem whilst Amir climbed on the golem's hand.

-The golem moved its feet, launching up in the air countless members of the horde.
+The golem moved its feet, launching up into the air countless members of the horde.
 Amir moved his hand commanding the golem to capture the other Amir.
 The golem followed his orders, grabbing the twisted Amir effortlessly whist keeping the horde of copies far away.

 *«So you have decided to squash me like a bug?
 I have news for you, I'll come back!»*

 Amir jumped onto the other hand of the golem and hugged his twisted version - *"Right now I can't win against you.
-I just have to accept you live with me."*
+I just have to accept you live within me."*

 *«Ah, bastard...
 I wanted a fight.»* - Poof!
 The horde of clones vanished in a cloud of dust.